david-phippard/Crime_Project_SQL/README.md

 2014|0.108239095315024
 2015|0.0782251690524282

+>:arrow_forward: Significant variation in clearance rate between years (from 16% in 2013, then decreasing to 8% in 2013); general downward trend

-4. Day of the year with most incidents, by year
+4. Day of the year with most/least incidents, by year
 ```sql
 WITH date_count AS (
   SELECT strftime('%d',datetime) AS 'day',